Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 - [Pixabay](https://pixabay.com/)
     - black-and-white-2590810_1920 Image by StockSnap from Pixabay
     - couple-1210023_1920 Image by Free-Photos from Pixabay
+    - code-1839406_1920 Image by Pexels from Pixabay
 - [Unsplash](https://unsplash.com/)
     - diego-rezende-CFIv79QxPjA-unsplash Photo by Diego Rezende on Unsplash

 ### Acknowledgements
+Typewriter effect inspired by [this CSS-Tricks article](https://css-tricks.com/snippets/css/typewriter-effect/) with simplified implementation taken from [this instructional video by Codingflag](https://www.youtube.com/watch?v=6vOJoAmbza0).
 +++- I received inspiration for this project from X